estebansolo/interview-questions/question_c/README.md

 ## Installation

+`pip install lru-redis-cache`

 ## Usage

-Import `LRUCache` from the lru_cache module, when creating an instance of this class you could pass:
+Import `LRUCache` from the lru_redis_cache module, when creating an instance of this class you could pass:

 - `cache_size`: Max size of the cache, the default value is 10
 - `ttl`: Max time to expire the cache, the default value is 60 seconds